 LEND Fellows may come from all walks of life.
-Some are graduate students at the University of Minnesota, Twin Cities.
+Some are incoming or current graduate students across the University of Minnesota campuses.
 Some are post-doctoral candidates based within University of Minnesota departments or research centers.
-Many other Fellows are self-advocates, family advocates, or community-based professionals.
+Many Fellows are people with disabilities/self-advocates, family allies/advocates, or community-based working professionals.

-All MNLEND Fellows are selected for their outstanding skills, leadership potential, and lived experiences.
-They must show a commitment to developing themselves, via LEND, to become leaders who will work hard to improve the quality of life outcomes for children and young adults with NDD and their families.
+MNLEND Fellows are selected for their outstanding skills, leadership potential, and lived experiences.
+They must show a commitment to developing themselves, via LEND, to become leaders who will work hard to improve the quality of life outcomes for children and adults with NDD and their families.

-In partnership with 16+ University of Minnesota academic departments and research centers, MNLEND provides Fellows with an enriching and challenging yearlong training to ensure collective growth of leadership skills and knowledge needed to work comfortably within interdisciplinary and collaborative settings, so as to promote systems, services, and policy improvement and to push collectively for systems change.
+In partnership with 14+ University of Minnesota academic departments and research centers, MNLEND provides Fellows with an enriching 10-month weekly training to ensure collective growth of their leadership skills and knowledge.
+They will become able to work comfortably within interdisciplinary and collaborative settings, so as to promote systems, services, and policy improvement and to push collectively for systems change.

 MNLEND awards approximately 30 fellowships a year.